-For Instagram accounts that have over 10,000 followers, they unlock a super useful feature called a swipe up link.
+Instagram accounts with over 10,000 followers unlock a super useful feature called a swipe-up link.

 10. Partner with influencers and grow your Instagram

-If you are just starting out on Instagram, one way you can gain followers quickly is by partnering with already popular influencers to reach a wider audience.
+If you are just starting on Instagram, you can gain followers quickly by partnering with already popular influencers to reach a wider audience.